Direct marketing: Challenges and solutions

-Some direct marketers use individual "opt-out" lists, variable printing, and better-targeted list practices to improve success percentages.
-Additionally, in order to avoid unwanted mailings, members of the marketing industry have established preference services that give customers more control over the marketing communications they receive in the mail.
+Some direct marketers use individual "opt-out" lists, variable printing, and more targeted list practices to improve success rates.
+Additionally, to avoid unwanted mailings, the marketing industry has established preference services that give customers more control over the marketing communications they receive by mail.

-The term "junk mail", referring to unsolicited commercial ads delivered via post office or directly deposited in consumers' mail boxes, can be traced back to 1954.
-The term "spam," meaning "unsolicited commercial e-mail," can be traced back to March 31, 1993, although in its first few months it merely referred to inadvertently posting a message so many times on UseNet that the repetitions effectively drowned out the normal flow of conversation.
+The term "junk mail", referring to unsolicited commercial ads delivered via the post office or directly deposited in consumers' mailboxes, can be traced back to 1954.
+The term "spam," meaning "unsolicited commercial e-mail," can be traced back to March 31, 1993, although in its first few months it merely referred to inadvertently posting the same message so many times on UseNet that the repetition effectively drowned out the normal flow of conversation.

-To address the concerns of unwanted emails or spam, in 2003, The US Congress enacted the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act to curb unwanted email messages.
-Can-Spam gives recipients the ability to stop unwanted emails and set out tough penalties for violations.
+To address the concerns of unwanted emails or spam, in 2003, the US Congress enacted the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act to curb unwanted email messages.
+Can-Spam gives recipients the ability to stop unwanted emails and sets out tough penalties for violations.
 Additionally, ISPs and email service providers have developed increasingly effective Email Filtering programs.
 These filters can interfere with the delivery of email marketing campaigns, even if the person has subscribed to receive them, as legitimate email marketing can possess the same hallmarks as spam.
 There are a range of email service providers that provide services for legitimate opt-in emailers to avoid being classified as spam.

 Consumers have expressed concerns about the privacy and environmental implications of direct marketing.
 In response to consumer demand and increasing business pressure to increase the effectiveness of reaching the right customer with direct marketing, companies specialize in targeted direct advertising to great effect, reducing advertising budget waste and increasing the effectiveness of delivering a marketing message with better geo-demography information, delivering the advertising message to only the customers interested in the product, service, or event on offer.
 Additionally, members of the advertising industry have been working to adopt stricter codes regarding online targeted advertising.